 The "best boozy brunch in Austin with a skyline view and Latin music" award goes to the Mexican restaurant Gabriela's.
 The back patio with a view of downtown is an excellent spot for munching on chips and queso while sipping $5 margaritas.
 The DJ playing live music (reggaeton, salsa, and pop) will bring back memories from your last trip to Latin America.

-The brunch menu at Gabriela's is one of the smaller ones on this list, but nearly everything is made from scratch daily.
-It's a great value at $9 to $12 per entree.
+Although Gabriela's brunch menu is one of the smaller ones on this list, nearly everything is made from scratch daily.
+At $9 to $12 per entree, it's a great value.
 Menu highlights include chilaquiles, chorizo gorditas, and rum-flavored French toast.
-900 East 7th St, East Austin, instagram.com/gabrielasdowntown

 Related: Speakeasies in Austin